 A motor vehicle engine may not operate for more than five consecutive minutes when the vehicle is not in motion, with the following exceptions: 1) when traffic conditions or mechanical difficulties do not allow the vehicle to operate; 2) when it is necessary to operate heating, cooling or auxiliary equipment installed on the vehicle; 3) to bring vehicle to manufacturer's recommended operating temperature; or 4) if idling is necessary to accomplish the intended use of the vehicle.
 (Reference Maryland Statutes, Transportation Code 22-402)

-Low Emission Vehicle (LEV) Standards
+Zero Emission Vehicle (ZEV) Sales Requirements and Low Emission Vehicle (LEV) Standards

 Aftermarket Alternative Fuel Vehicle (AFV) Conversion Requirements

 Conventional original equipment manufacturer vehicles altered to operate on propane, natural gas, methane, ethanol, or electricity are classified as aftermarket AFV conversions.
 All vehicle conversions for vehicles certified only to California Air Resources Board (CARB) standards must meet current applicable CARB standards for aftermarket conversions.
-However, Environmental Protection Agency (EPA) certified conversion kits may be used on EPA 50-state certified vehicles and vehicles with dual-certification that are 14,000 pounds or less.
+However, U.S. Environmental Protection Agency (EPA) certified conversion kits may be used on EPA 50-state certified vehicles and vehicles with dual-certification that are 14,000 pounds or less.
 (Reference Code of Maryland Regulations 26.11.34)

 Low-Speed Vehicle Access to Roadways